openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * An optional mechanism for the Credential Issuer to receive from the Wallet notification(s) of the status of the Credential(s) that have been issued.
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing (see (#credential-issuer-metadata)).

-The Credential Endpoint has the (optional) ability to bind an issued Credential to certain cryptographic key material.
-Credential requests therefore enable conveying proof of possession for the key material.
+The Credential Endpoint may bind an issued Credential to specific cryptographic key material.
+Credential requests thus should include proof of possession for the key material.
 Multiple key proof types are supported.

 ## OAuth 2.0